MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Conclusion

-This study proposes a multi-scale perception-based infrared small target detection algorithm, MSCA-Net, which is built upon the U-Net architecture and employs a triple-coordinated optimization mechanism to overcome performance bottlenecks.
-Specifically, in the encoder stage, a multiscale enhanced dual attention mechanism (MSEDA) is introduced, combined with a cascaded dilated convolution module to adaptively aggregate multi-scale information, thereby enhancing the model’s feature extraction capability.
-Moreover, a position-aware cross-layer attention block (PCBAM) is incorporated to refine target features across the spatial, channel, and positional dimensions, facilitating deep interactions between global and local information.
-In the decoder stage, a Channel Aggregation Block (CAB) is further integrated to optimize the allocation of input feature channels, enabling the efficient transmission of critical features and improving the model’s robustness in complex backgrounds.
-The experimental results demonstrate that MSCA-Net achieves outstanding detection performance on three benchmark datasets—NUAA-SIRST, NUDT-SIRST, and IRSTD-1K—where quantitative evaluations strongly validate its effectiveness and superiority.
+This study proposes a multi-scale perception-based infrared small target detection algorithm, MSCA-Net, which is based on the U-Net architecture and employs a triple-coordinated optimization mechanism to overcome performance bottlenecks.
+Specifically, in the encoder stage, a Multiscale Enhanced Dilated Attention is introduced, combined with a cascaded dilated convolution module to adaptively aggregate multi-scale information, thus strengthening the model’s ability to extract discriminative features.
+Moreover, a Positional Convolutional Block Attention is added to strengthen the feature response of key areas through the space-channel-position triple attention mechanism, promoting the coordinated representation optimization of local details and global semantics.
+In the decoder stage, a Channel Aggregation Feature Fusion Block is further incorporated to consolidate informative representations by adaptively highlighting pivotal channels.
+This facilitates effective feature propagation and enhances the model’s robustness under complex.
+The experimental outcomes reveal that MSCA-Net delivers remarkable detection capabilities across three benchmark datasets—NUAA-SIRST, NUDT-SIRST, and IRSTD-1K—where quantitative analyses robustly affirm its efficacy and advantages.